-The 3 Best Utility Stocks To Buy Today
+The 3 Best Utility Stocks and ETFs To Buy Today

 Alternative energy is what separates XEL from the utility pack and makes it a much better investment.
 It enables investors to play defense and offense at the same time.
 You get stable earnings and low volatility along with exposure to one of the most exciting and fast-growing areas of the market.

 Results support that bold statement.
 Since 2005, earnings grew at a compound annual rate of 6.1%.
-While that might not sound exciting, it was good enough to deliver average annual total stock returns of better that 13% over the last 10 years.
+While that might not sound exciting, it was good enough to deliver average annual total returns of better than 11% over the last 10 years (with dividends reinvested).

 While the longer-term trajectory looks excellent, it’s really the recent market action that prompts the recommendation.
-The stock has gotten very cheap because of near-term circumstances and market gyrations that are unlikely to last.

-XEL had been an up-trending juggernaut until the pandemic.
-Although it recovered quickly after the bear market, it has lagged ever since.
-XEL is down more than 5% over the past year and is now near the low point of the recent up-and-down range.
+Inflation is sticking around, and the Fed seems poised to keep rates high, the same scenario that enabled XEL to strongly outperform the market last year.
+It’s a good stock to buy almost anytime.
+But the stock is trading at the low end of its recent range and is cheap ahead of a period of likely relative outperformance.